dominikh/go-tools/simple/CONTRIBUTING.md

-# Contributing to Golint
+# Contributing to gosimple

 ## Before filing an issue:

-### Are you having trouble building golint?
+### Are you having trouble building gosimple?

 Check you have the latest version of its dependencies.
 Run
 ```